 Are you planning to spend a month traveling Vietnam but don’t know how much to budget for your trip?
 Maybe you have a rough idea about an average daily expense?
-Here we are going to break down – in detail – our 1 month in Vietnam total cost by category.
+Either way, are going to break down – in detail – our 1 month in Vietnam total cost by category for you to use as a reference.

-The idea is to give yourself a big enough buffer to cover any eventuality.
+The key is to give yourself a big enough buffer to cover any eventuality.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*